-While earning his PhD in Electrical Engineering, Okogbue is also working on his interdisciplinary research – a blend of electrical engineering, material science, and nanotechnology.
-He is currently working on using nanomaterials to make flexible and stretchable electronic devices to open a new era for consumer electronic devices.
+While earning his PhD in Electrical Engineering, Okogbue is also worked on his interdisciplinary research – a blend of electrical engineering, material science, and nanotechnology.
+He worked on using nanomaterials to make flexible and stretchable electronic devices to open a new era for consumer electronic devices.
 This research has earned him several recognitions: first place in a nanotechnology workshop (2018), an award in the engineering category at the UCF Graduate Research Forum (2019), first place in the engineering category at the Statewide Graduate Student Research Symposium - Florida Conference of Graduate Schools at FIU (2019), first place in research at the NanoFlorida International Conference at USF (2019), and his research was featured on Fox35 Orlando news.
 After graduation, Okogbue looks forward to a career as a research/hardware engineer in innovative consumer products.

 - Featured on Fox35 News

 - First place at Statewide Graduate Research Symposium

 - First place in research at NanoFlorida International Conference